 Many research institutions, funding agencies, and journals require researchers to sign some kind of statement promising that they will share their data.
-But “sharing data” can mean lots of different things.
-A researcher survey found that more than half of respondents share at least some of their data (Wiley, 2014).
-In this context, data sharing can mean simply signing a statement that you will share your data on request, or emailing a copy of your file to a collaborator, or it can mean submitting supplementary materials to a journal, or it can mean fully documenting your data in a metadata record, and lodging the data in a public data repository so that it can be discovered and downloaded by other scientists, or anywhere in between.
-Ideally, all researchers would lodge their data in a public data repository and write full metadata records to maximise its discoverability.
+But "sharing data" can mean different things to different people.
+A survey of researchers found that more than half of respondents share at least some of their data (Wiley, 2014).
+In this context, data sharing can mean anything along a spectrum from simply signing a statement that you will share your data on request; emailing a copy of your file to a collaborator; submitting supplementary materials to a journal;fully documenting your data in a metadata record, and lodging the data in a public data repository so that it can be discovered and downloaded by other scientists; through to submitting it in a standardised format to a specialist repository so that it can be aggregated with similar datasets and directly served up to users.
+In an ideal world, we would have specialist repositories that could directly serve up all data types but we acknowledge that for many data types, there is no appropriate specialist repository available.
+However, for all Southern Ocean data, it should at least be possible to write a comprehensive metadata record and deposit the data with a trusted data repository that can make the metadata searchable through a range of portals for you.

-At SOOS, we encourage all Southern Ocean researchers to share their data in the fullest sense of the word.
-Thus, we encourage researchers to lodge their data in a national, domain-specific, or institutional data centre that allows their data to be freely downloaded.
+At SOOS, we encourage all researchers to lodge their data in a national, domain-specific, or institutional data centre that allows their data to be freely downloaded.
 Furthermore, these datasets should be accompanied by a comprehensive metadata record that is copied into all relevant metadata repositories, including NASA's Global Change Master Directory.

 Because the Antarctic Treaty says you must